liquibase/liquibase-couchbase/src/test/readme.md

 ### Integration Tests

-These tests might use containirezed Couchbase.<br />
+These tests might use containerized Couchbase.<br />
 They test specific functionality part including several classes.<br />
 **Important** - Every test class responsible to clean up resources of used container.